tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 Similar to AliPay which is one of three tenets of the “iron triangle” (aka e-commerce and logistics).
 GrabPay is as an enabler on the Grab ecosystem and WeChat Pay is on a social media platform.

-In turn, Zalo is a key product of the Vietnamese conglomerate VNG Coporation.
+In turn, Zalo is a key product of the Vietnamese conglomerate VNG.
 ZaloPay is built on the top of [Zalo](https://zalo.me), the most popular messenger app in Vietnam which was launched in 2012, with > 100M active users so far.

 ![ZaloPay](/images/zalopay.png)

 ZaloPay ranked as the 3rd payment application of the year at the 2018 Tech Awards ceremony held by [VnExpress)](https://vnexpress.vn) newspaper (The most common newspaper in Vietnam).
-While competitors MoMo took the top spot, followed by ViettelPay, in the recently time, the rising  reign of GrabPay by Moca, VinID powered by VinGroup, AirPay by SEA,... making the the game more intense.
+While competitors MoMo took the top spot, followed by ViettelPay, in the recent time, the rising reign of GrabPay by Moca, VinID powered by VinGroup, AirPay by SEA,… making the game more intense.

 ***